Victong-28/PHASE3_PROJECTGROUP11/README.md

 ### Technologies Used
 * Python: The primary programming language.

-* Jupyter Notebook: For an interactive and step-by-step analysis.
+* Jupyter Notebook, VS Code: For an interactive and step-by-step analysis.

 * Pandas: Used for data manipulation and cleaning.